Aryan-S-Gupta/Future-of-Memory/README.md

 * If you see version numbers (e.g., `v20.5.0` and `10.2.0`), skip step 1.

 1. On MacOS: ```brew install node```.
 On another OS: follow the instructions on [Node's website](https://nodejs.org/en/download)

--- steps to follow everytime a new branch is pulled:
+Steps to follow everytime a new branch is pulled:
 2. clone the repository
 3.  ```cd frontend/src```
 4. ```npm install```